hguzha/FHIR/docs/_1.0/02-installing/02-installing.md

 The IBM Operator Catalog source is added to the OperatorHub catalog, making the IBM FHIR Server operator available to install.

+#### Install Operator

+Install the Operator using one of the following methods:

+  * Red Hat OpenShift Container Platform web console

+    1. Log into the OpenShift Container Platform web console using your login credentials.

+    2. Navigate to OperatorHub and click on the IBM FHIR Server tile.

+    3. Click Install.